 The experiment involved the same procedure and instructions as before except for the following differences.
 In the ESTIMATED condition participants were not provided with a prior.
-This condition was thus identical to the MAIN condition of Experiment 1, except that the experiment stopped after the participants had reported the first posterior (i.e. after the participant had seen five chips).
+It was thus identical to the MAIN condition of Experiment 1, except that the experiment stopped after the participants had reported the first posterior (i.e. after the participant had seen five chips).
 In the GIVEN condition people (N = 133) were provided with a prior.
 It was thus identical to the PEAKED condition of Experiment 2 except that the prior they were shown corresponded to the aggregate prior reported in Experiment 1.
 We designed it this way because it means that in both conditions we would expect people to have the same prior; the conditions differ only in whether that prior was explicitly provided or not.
-This, therefore, allowed us to determine whether people are more likely to use a prior if it is explicitly provided to them.